gasvaktin/gasvaktin/README.md

 #### Prices

-Gas price for each station can be found [here](http://atlantsolia.is/stodvarverd.aspx), also showing discount prices available if you have Atlantsolía gas key ring.
+Gas price for each station can be found [here](http://atlantsolia.is/stodvarverd.aspx), also showing discount prices available if you have Atlantsolía fuel key ring.

 ### Costco Iceland